 Sex comedy takes a look at contemporary dating mores and hypothesizes that the new dating location may be the dog walk in the park.
-A mild-mannered man loses his present girl friend to ...
-See full summary »
+A mild-mannered man loses his present girlfriend to ...

 Sex comedy takes a look at contemporary dating mores and hypothesizes that the new dating location may be the dog walk in the park.
-A mild-mannered man loses his present girl friend to another man.
-His attraction to a kid's TV show hostess goes nowhere because of her obsession with her dog, Peanut.
+A mild-mannered man loses his present girlfriend to another man.
+His attraction to a kid's television show hostess goes nowhere because of her obsession with her dog, Peanut.
 He then gets hooked up with an overly exuberant blonde who overwhelms him.
-He even lost his collie, Mogley, when his girl friend moved out.
-In a funny sub-plot, the collie is going to a doggie psychiatrist who determines the dog is being traumatized by his mistress' sexual antics.
+He even lost his Collie, Mogley, when his girlfriend moved out.
+In a funny subplot, the Collie is going to a doggie psychiatrist, who determines the dog is being traumatized by his mistress' sexual antics.
 Jeri and Jeff are best friends whose constant smooching simply makes the leads life less comfortable.Written by

 John Sacksteder <firstname.lastname@example.org>

 10 of 13 people found this review helpful.

 Was this review helpful to you?